 Continuing appointments are academic appointments of more than twelve months authorized by the Board of Governors.
 The appointment may be With Tenure or may have Tenure track status: implying that the appointment may be continued for a further term, may be continued as an appointment With Tenure, or may be allowed to lapse.
 [CA 1.6]

-Continuing appointments which are contingent on the continuation of external funding are restricted to the Faculty of Medicine.
+Continuing appointments which are contingent on the continuation of external funding are restricted to the Cumming School of Medicine.

-This category applies only to appointments in the Faculty of Medicine where there is a reasonable expectation of a continuing appointment.
+This category applies only to appointments in the Cumming School of Medicine where there is a reasonable expectation of a continuing appointment.
 Pre-Tenure Track appointments are made for five (5) years.
 Such appointments can be converted to tenure track appointments at any time during the five (5) years by mutual agreement of the individual and the Parties.
 A conversion to tenure track will occur automatically after five (5) years unless the Head recommends to the Dean that the appointment will be discontinued.
 Department Heads must make a recommendation to the Dean no later than the end of the fourth (4th) year of the pre-tenure track appointment.
 In the case where the Head makes a recommendation to discontinue, the academic staff member may appeal this to the FTPC, following the procedures regarding the renewal of a tenure-track appointment.

 CA 1.7 Tenure Track Appointment:

 A tenure track appointment shall end on June 30 and shall not be less than forty-six (46) months or more than fifty-seven (57) months.
 Other appointment lengths may be offered by agreement of the Provost and Vice-President (Academic) and Faculty Association.

 Tenure track appointees are eligible for a two-year renewal of the tenure track appointment if the original tenure track appointment was at the lowest-level rank within that stream